Titleist TS2 and TS3 Drivers Review

 Titleist have also made the titanium crown lighter than any other driver on the market, which in turn allows weight to be moved lower and deeper to help increase the launch angle and created added distance.

-The face on the TS2 driver now has varying thickness to aid forgiveness on off centre strikes.
+The face on the TS2 driver now has varying thickness to aid forgiveness on off centre strikes and has an adjustable hosel for maximum setup options.

 Titleist TS3 Driver